JulienSchoener/JulienSchoener/README.md

 # Hi, I'm Julien

-I have decided to change my career path to go with new trends and jumped into the field of Python Back End Developer and here I am looking for opportunities to apply my experience.
+I have decided to change my career path to go with new trends and jumped into the field of Python Back End Developer and here I am.

 ## About Me